tanvirrahman0111/Computer_Graphics_and_Multimedia_Lab_CSE_358/Assignment-03/ReadMe.md

-⭐ OpenGL Assignment – Cyan Star with Yellow Background 📌 Student Information
+# OpenGL Assignment – Cyan Star with Yellow Background
+# Student Information
 Name: Md.
 Tanvir Rahman <br>
 ID: 0432320005101116 <br>
 Course Code: CSE 358 <br>
-Course Title: Computer Graphics and Multimedia Lab Assignment Title: Draw One Cyan Colored Star (Built Only with Triangles)
+Course Title: Computer Graphics and Multimedia Lab <br>
+Assignment Title: Draw One Cyan Colored Star (Built Only with Triangles)

-🎯 Objective
+# Objective
 This assignment demonstrates the use of modern OpenGL (Core Profile 3.3) to:
 * Draw a cyan colored star
 * Construct the star only using triangles